patricioramirezcorrea/teleconsultation-sentiment-r/README.md

 Project Structure

-R/: Contains the R script (analyze_teleconsultation_tweets.R). data/: (Placeholder) This directory should contain the raw tweet data, typically in a format compatible with academictwitteR's bind_tweets function (e.g., JSON files). output/: (Placeholder) Processed data will be saved here (e.g., tele-ciudades.xlsx).
+R/: Contains the R script (analyze_teleconsultation_tweets.R). data/: This directory should contain the raw tweet data, typically in a format compatible with academictwitteR's bind_tweets function (e.g., JSON files).
+Note: For initial testing and code validation, only the first 100 tweet data files have been uploaded here, not the entire dataset. output/: (Placeholder) Processed data will be saved here (e.g., tele-ciudades.xlsx).

 Requirements